CONTACT|HELP

 Important:

 Eu2P course live sessions such as webmeeting, chat or conference call as well as possible Master programme face-to-face meetings will be held within the Central European Time (CET = UTC+1) or, when applicable, Central European Summer Time (CEST = UTC+2) day period.
-Although, video records would be provided, as much as possible, as well as forum or email communication to compensate for timezone related live sessions unattendance, direct interaction with teachers or trainees would obviously be disturbed during the training programme.
+The Eu2P office and the trainer team are organizing a schedule to comply with all trainees time zone.
+In case of non-attendance for justified reasons, please note that all the live sessions are recorded then accessible on the e-learning platform.

 What are the additional specific criteria if I apply to a Eu2P certificate?

-Depending on the certificate you want apply to, some additional pre-requisites can be required (please consult the specific module description page).
+Depending on the certificate you want apply to, some additional pre-requisites can be required.

 What are the additional specific criteria if I apply to a Eu2P certificate in Medicines risk communication?